p44v9n/new-blog/posts/low-fi-app-screens-to-study-relax-to.md

 canonical: https://medium.com/sound-off/we-love-low-fidelity-612e3b5e1a90

 ---
-_This post is part of our series about building my startup Sound Off.
-You can see all our posts, including from co-founders Rory & Elly, over on_ [_Medium_](https://medium.com/sound-off)_._

 If you’re building an app, you’ve got to start out low-fidelity.
 And no, I don’t mean [low-fi hip hop beats](https://youtu.be/2GeZYRtGHPc?t=182).
 I mean low-fidelity _app screens_.